 Food allergies can also have an endless potential list.
 One should not assume one allergy over another (i.e. wheat gluten, beef, etc).
 The classic clinical signs for food allergies are recurrent ear disease and rectal problems (itching, licking, scooting).
 For this reason, we dub food allergies as "Ears and Rear".

-Flea allergies manifest with a thinning hair pattern just over the rump at the base of the tail.
+Flea allergies commonly manifest with a thinning hair pattern just over the rump at the base of the tail.
 Fleas may or may not be seen!
-Fleas may be in the inguinal region, around the ears, and etc, but the dermatologic lesion will be at the base of the tail.
+Fleas may be in the inguinal region, around the ears, under the neck as so on, but the dermatologic lesion will be at the base of the tail.

 Secondarily the skin will respond to these allergens with redness, hair loss, crusting, scabbing, flakiness, and infection.

 Treatment consists of identifying the underlying allergen and preventing exposure if possible.
 Antihistamines and steroids are often utilized with varying success.
+Medicated shampoos and anti-itch medications can aid in relief.
 Identification and production of an allergen serum can be used to retrain how the body responds to allergens.
 The only real treatment of food allergy is through a restricted diet.
 Flea prevention and treatment is the primary method of preventing flea allergies.